Skip to main content

 What is RAG and how does it improve AI accuracy?
 Learn how RAG combines LLMs with knowledge retrieval to reduce hallucinations.
 Used by Taskade AI agents for custom knowledge.

-🚧 Limitations of Current AI Language Models🔀 What Is Retrieval Augmented Generation (RAG)?🤖 The Benefits of RAG in AI⚒️ RAG in Practice: Applications and Use CasesSmarter Project ManagementFaster Content CreationPersonalized Learning🔮 The Future of Retrieval Augmented Generation💬 People Also AskFrequently Asked Questions
+🚧 Limitations of Current AI Language Models🔀 What Is Retrieval Augmented Generation (RAG)?🧠 How the Brain Does Retrieval🤖 The Benefits of RAG in AI⚒️ RAG in Practice: Applications and Use CasesSmarter Project ManagementFaster Content CreationPersonalized Learning🔮 The Future of Retrieval Augmented Generation💬 People Also AskFrequently Asked Questions

-Large language models (LLMs) like OpenAI's GPT-5 and Llama2 have changed the way we think, work, and collaborate.
+Large language models (LLMs) from OpenAI, Anthropic, Google, and Meta have changed the way we think, work, and collaborate.
 But even the most advanced AIs occasionally spiral down the rabbit hole of inaccuracies and imaginative detours (like that one friend who saw a UFO once).
 This is where Retrieval-Augmented Generation (RAG) comes into play.

 So, what exactly is RAG?
 How does it enhance AI-generated responses?
 Why is it considered a breakthrough in dealing with the limitations of LLMs?
 Let's find out.